 No one outside my friends and family has shown my daughter more love than you have.
-From the very first day Penny walked through your front door you truly cared for her; not just her body but her spirit.
+From the very first day she walked through your front door you truly cared for her; not just her body but her spirit.

 You looked past her timidness and saw a beautiful, thoughtful, deliberate little girl.
 You protected her against hurt from other children that might have crushed her bruised soul.
 You brought out her assertiveness and helped her stand up for herself.
 In our home she was given many opportunities to work through conflict and develop those skills but your place was her retreat, her haven.
 A place where she could play in peace; where her non-confrontational and introverted soul was nurtured.

-When Penny was upset, you comforted her.
+When my baby was upset, you comforted her.
 You kissed away her tears and made it your priority to make her happy.
 Once, I would have frowned upon this.
 “Let her have her feelings”, I would have said.
 But I realise that through your gentle words and calming actions, you won the heart of my daughter.
 She felt truly safe in your care.
 She knew her feelings were valid.
 We told her that everyday.
 She learned to understand your kind-hearted intentions just as you strove to understand hers.

 Your centre was your home and your job was your joy.
-In the time Penny was in your care, she could not have helped but be influenced by your hugely generous heart and kind spirit.
+In the time my daughter was in your care, she could not have helped but be influenced by your hugely generous heart and kind spirit.
 I loved that you would make each child feel special on important days, not just with simple gestures but creativity that could only have meant you spent hours of your own time to make it happen.
 Not a week would go by when you didn’t excitedly show me another play object you had bought for the children from your own pocket.

-Penny has left your care a year older in size and development but I can think of no measure to describe how much richer, spirited, confident and happier she is.
+My daughter has left your care a year older in size and development but I can think of no measure to describe how much richer, spirited, confident and happier she is.

-Penny walked out of your gates for the last time today but I have no doubt she will forever stay in your heart as you will in hers.
+My little girl walked out of your gates for the last time today but I have no doubt she will forever stay in your heart as you will in hers.

 Sorry for doubting,